-Even as a seasoned digital health researcher with 15 years experience at Massachusetts General Hospital and Partners HealthCare, I still begin each innovation project with two simple questions–what clinical problems exist and does my idea address one of those problems in a unique and effective way.
+Even as a seasoned digital health researcher with 15 years experience at Massachusetts General Hospital and Mass General Brigham, I still begin each innovation project with two simple questions–what clinical problems exist and does my idea address one of those problems in a unique and effective way.
 As you will see from our collection of tutorials and do-it-yourself resources on this site, repeatedly asking the right questions at the right time is integral to paving your way as an innovator at an academic medical center and reality-checking that the idea, product or service you’ve derived actually makes sense in the clinical setting of your choosing.
 I try to seek answers to most of the below questions before committing maximum effort to a project.

 On the practical and clinical side